msr-quarc/Liquid/README.md

 and the paper, [LIQUi|>: A Software Design Architecture and Domain-Specific Language for Quantum Computing](http://research.microsoft.com/pubs/209634/1402.4467.pdf).

 To stay up to date on what we're doing with LIQUi|>, please watch our repository and sign up for the LIQUi|> email list.
-To sign up, send an email to LISTSERV@lists.research.microsoft.com with a one-line body reading "SUB Liquid *your name*".
+To sign up, send an email to LISTSERV@lists.research.microsoft.com with a one-line body reading "SUB Liquid-news *your name*".
+If you prefer to remain anonymous, you may instead send an email containing "SUB Liquid-news anonymous".

 ### How To Cite LIQUi|>